Muslava/Muslava/README.md

 - 👋 Hi, I’m @Muslava
 - 👀 I’m interested in BI and Web Development
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning Docker
-- 💞️ I’m looking to collaborate on Python programs
+- 💞️ I’m looking to collaborate on API projects
 - 📫 How to reach me: www.linkedin.com/in/musvlad

 <!---